teamdatatonic/gen-ai-hackathon/database_analytics/README.md

 **➡️ Your task:** Learn about Generative AI by building your own Analytics Assistant using Python and LangChain!

-**❗ Note:** This workshop has been designed to be run in Jupyter notebook
+**❗ Note:** This workshop has been designed to be run in Vertex Workbench

-## To launch Jupyter Notebook
-- git clone the github repository `gh repo clone teamdatatonic/gen-ai-hackathon`
-- Make sure an IDE to launch Jupyter notebook (eg. VSCode) is installed
-- open and run all cells in `notebook/analytics_hackathon.ipynb`.
-- This should install all dependecies using `poetry` and launch a `Jupyter notebook` as well
+- Instructions on how launch the notebook using Vertex Workbench are provided in each notebook.

 The notebook is self-contained (includes python `pip` install commands), however, the following pre-requisites are required to get started:
 - Google Cloud Project with Vertex AI API enabled.
 - A `credentials.json` file for accessing the Vertex AI API via a service account.